Razakabdul-12/App/help/expense.md

 #### [Negative Expenses to Sage Intacct] Can I export negative expenses to Sage Intacct?
 Yes, you can export negative expenses to Sage Intacct.
 If you are exporting out-of-pocket expenses as expense reports, then the total of each exported report cannot be negative.

-#### [NetSuite Plan Requirement] What type of Expensify plan is required to connect to NetSuite?
-You need a Control workspace to integrate with NetSuite.
-If you have a Collect workspace, you will need to upgrade to Control.

-#### [NetSuite Page Size] What should I set my page size to in NetSuite for importing customers and vendors?
-Make sure your page size is set to 1000 in NetSuite for importing your customers and vendors.
-Go to **Setup > Integration > Web Services Preferences** and search **Page Size** to determine your page size.

-#### [NetSuite Export Options] What are the export options for NetSuite?
-You can export out-of-pocket expenses and company card expenses as Expense Reports, Vendor Bills, or Journal Entries in NetSuite.
-For invoices, select an Accounts Receivable account.
-Export settings can be configured to choose the date for records, export foreign currency amounts, and export to the next open period if a period is closed.

 #### [QuickBooks Online Error Resolution] Why do I see a red dot next to my QuickBooks Online connection?
 If there is an error with your connection, you’ll see a red dot next to Accounting in the left menu.
 When you press Accounting, you’ll also see a red dot displayed next to the QuickBooks Online connection card.
 This may occur if you incorrectly enter your QuickBooks Online login information when trying to establish the connection.
 To resubmit your login details: